 I've been to her office; not as a patient though.
 Oh no, I go to a 'clinic', where the waiting room is full of Spanish and Russian dialects.
 Where standing room only is common and different smells cause you to want to wait outside.

-The elderly woman I work for is a patient of Pretty Pink Lady.
+A woman I know is a patient of Pretty Pink Lady.
 Their office waiting room would put a fancy hotel lobby to shame.
 Plush couches, stone floors and a beautiful view.
 Her office is located on the South Hill, which by our entire city's standard is "where the rich snobby people live".
 So who's going to pay for Pretty Pink Lady's office?
 Well, you are my friend if you buy into her model-like ads and become a patient.

 She's been voted top Dentist many times and I'm sure she is.
 But to me, she's not believable.
 I'm sorry but I live on the North Side where people look normal and believable.
 So put on a jacket Pretty Pink Lady, muss the hair a little to look like you're working, grab a drill and I might believe you're a dentist.